Interstate 80

 Inside the boxes, speakers emit the low drone of an 18-wheeler driving at night.
 The sounds are amplified by the boxes themselves, creating a potentially immersive experience.
 Periodically, the comforting driving sound is interrupted by the abrupt rumbling of a diesel engine starting up, which grabs our attention anew.

-Overall, the work is a multi-sensory experience highlighting the important role that bees play in our agricultural system and the greater challenges created by monoculture.
+The work is a multi-sensory experience highlighting the important role that bees play in our agricultural system and the greater challenges created by monoculture.

 Interstate 80 is part of my Uncanny Interventions series exploring artificial pollination.